mz446/hw02/README.md

 - write and use a model to simulate nonlinear systems dynamics;
 - analyze the impact of multiple waste discharges on regulatory compliance;
-- determine management strategies based on simulation results;
+- determine management strategies based on simulation results.
-- quantify risk using Monte Carlo analyses.

 ## Repository Overview

 The repository consists of the following files:

-- `hw03.ipynb`: Jupyter Notebook for the homework assignment.
+- `hw02.ipynb`: Jupyter Notebook for the homework assignment.
 Students should create code or Markdown blocks as necessary to answer questions. **This is the only file you should need to edit.**
 - `Project.toml`, `Manifest.toml`: Julia environment files.
 These should just work, but feel free to add other packages as needed using the `Pkg` package manager. **This is the only other file that you might end up making changes to, though you should do this using `Pkg`, not directly.**
-- `hw03.qmd`: Source file for Jupyter notebook generation.
+- `hw02.qmd`: Source file for Jupyter notebook generation.
 You shouldn't need to or want to touch this; everything is in the `.ipynb` file.
 - `LICENSE`: This material is licensed using the MIT license.
 You can ignore this for working on the problem set.
 - `README.md`: This file.
 You shouldn't need to touch this.
 - `.gitignore`: This tells `git` what files to ignore.
 You shouldn't need to touch this.